brucean52/memory-match-js/README.md

 ## Overview

 Match Two! is a comic book themed, memory match game.
-The game has 18 cards and keepts track of accuracy, attempts, and games played.
+The game has 18 cards and keeps track of accuracy, attempts, and games played.
 Once the game is won, a modal will pop up to inform the player.

 ### Features